 (when not using page menu and the content listing type is other than "plain structure".)

-Some settings like "Dates in writings' metainfo" may not do anything as such, and one also need to adjust the metainfo setting in the "writing fine-tuning" view so that the meta info of writings actually appears anywhere.
+Some settings like "Dates in writings' metainfo" may not do anything as such, and for that one also need to adjust the meta info setting in the "writing fine-tuning" view so that the meta info of a writing actually appears anywhere.
 Without these settings, date of a writing would not appear at all, but with them it can be placed near the titles or at the end of writings.

 Every solution can be put to maintenance mode, which is manifested to users as a message that replaces everything else while maintenance mode is in effect.
 Maintance mode causes this message to be shown, when a reader tries to access a published work: "Solution has been put in to maintenance mode, which is a different choice from making it private.
 Someone probably just wants use time and care to perfect the solution without revealing anything too soon.
 If one had to guess, changes take an hour to finalize, but who knows."